Research

 Examples of recent studies:

-- gender-related variations in self-disclosure, gossip, and decision-making in same-gender and cross-gender friendships (Leaper, 2019)
+• gender-related variations in conversational strategies during negotiation and self-disclosure among same-gender and cross-gender friends (Leaper, 2019)

 Gender and language.